sjnbu/myconfigs/README.md

-not updating/adding to this anymore moving to linux once i have the storage \n gave up, windows is way too unoptimized to be pretty.
+not updating/adding to this anymore moving to linux once i have the storage . gave up, windows is way too unoptimized to be pretty.